-Origins of NLP
+A Brief History of NLP

-Neuro Linguistic Programming was developed in America in the early 1970s as a result of a research project on human communication conducted by Richard Bandler, a postgraduate psychologist and John Grinder, a professor of Linguistics.
+Neuro Linguistic Programming was developed in the 1970s as a result of a research project on human communication conducted by John Grinder, a professor of Linguistics, and Richard Bandler, a postgraduate psychologist.

-Bandler and Grinder studied three outstanding therapists of the time: -
+Grinder and Bandler studied three outstanding therapists: -

-Fritz Perls (the originator of Gestalt Therapy),

-Virginia Satir (an eminent Family Therapist)

-Milton Erickson (a world famous hypnotherapist)
+\Diamond Fritz Perls (the originator of Gestalt Therapy), \Diamond Virginia Satir (an eminent Family Therapist) and \Diamond Milton Erickson (a world famous hypnotherapist)

+with the aim of identifying the patterns they used.

-Rather than concern themselves with developing new theories, they sought to reproduce specific, successful patterns of behaviour that successful therapists used, and that worked in practice, in a way that could be taught to others.
+Rather than concern themselves with developing new theories, they sought to reproduce specific, successful and repeatable patterns of behaviour that successful therapists used, and that worked in practice, in a way that could be taught to others.
 While the three therapists they modelled were very different personalities, the underlying patterns elicited proved to be surprisingly similar.

-From the initial work, Bandler and Grinder produced two language models, the Meta Model and the Milton Model, together with a range of 'change techniques'.
+From the initial work, Grinder and Bandler produced two language models, the Meta Model and the Milton Model, together with a range of 'change techniques'.
 They also formalised the techniques and approaches they had used to study or model the work of the therapists.